 Collected data can be aggregated before being passed to NMS or SS.
 The concept of aggregation describes the task of reducing the granularity by identifying common criteria and combining information from multiple records which may come from different meters into a single record, providing a comprehensive association among records.

 Aggregation criteria can use a combination of different types of data.
 One type of aggregation is based on common criteria (key fields).
 Specifically for different accounting records with the same key field, merge such multiple data sets into one.
 These key fields include source/destination address, source/destination port, QoS parameters, etc. Another type is to aggregate over time.
-Aggregation is applied to both accounting and performance records within specific period
+Aggregation is applied to accounting records within specific period

 Data record correlation and enrichment